Venue IT & Security

 Trigger: Authentication anomalies suggest compromised credentials or misuse.

-First Response: Contain account scope, revoke risky sessions, and execute incident communication flow.
+First response: Contain account scope, revoke risky sessions, and execute incident communication flow.

 Stabilization: Remediate root controls, verify affected systems, and improve monitoring and access governance.